Navigate This Post

 What is Carnitas?

 Carnitas commonly refers to the Mexican-style pulled pork that rules the taco cart.
-Originating in Michoacán, Mexico, carnitas is traditionally made by braising or roasting pork shoulder.
-The high fat content in the meat helps it stay super tender & juicy as it slowly cooks.
-While the ingredients used to make pork carnitas vary by region, the resulting dish is always succulent, fall-apart tender braised carnitas perfection.
+Originating in Michoacán, Mexico, carnitas is traditionally prepared with all the different parts of the hog, which are slowly cooked in a large copper pot filled with lard.
+It’s kind of like confit – the pork gets deliciously tender & crisp all at once!
+While the ingredients used to make carnitas vary by region, the resulting pork is always deliciously succulent & tender.

 Full Recipe Directions, including step-by-step photos, are included in the Recipe Card, below.